grossbart/comet_sinatra/Readme.md

 Comet Sinatra
 =======================================

 This is a small push-server example for Sinatra.
-I did this mostly for me in order to understand, how such a server can be implemented.
+I did this mostly for me in order to understand how such a server could be implemented.
 There are certainly more robust ways to achieve this.
 Ask Google.

 Installation
 ------------

-You need to have the Thin, Sinatra and JSON gems installed:
+You need to have several gems, install them as follows:

-    sudo gem install thin
-    sudo gem install sinatra
-    sudo gem install json
+    sudo gem install eventmachine thin sinatra json uuid

 After this, you can start the web server like this: